Alexandre Pato: Style of play

-A quick, agile, and creative forward with excellent technical ability and an eye for goal, Pato was considered to be one of the world's most promising young footballing stars in his youth; his former managers Dunga and Carlo Ancelotti likened his ability to that of other famous Brazilian attacking players, such as Careca, Kaká, Romário and Ronaldo.
-A versatile forward, he is capable of playing anywhere along the front line, in the centre as a main striker, in a supporting role, or on either flank; despite being right footed, he can strike the ball well and powerfully with both feet, beat opponents when dribbling, and create chances for teammates.
-He is also effective in the air and accurate with his head, despite not being particularly tall or physically imposing for a footballer.
+A quick, agile, and creative forward, Pato was regarded as a promising young footballer in his youth.
+Former managers Dunga and Carlo Ancelotti compared his ability to that of Brazilian attacking players such as Careca, Kaká, Romário and Ronaldo.
+A versatile forward, he was capable of playing across the front line, including as a striker, supporting forward, or winger.
+Despite being predominantly right-footed, he was able to strike the ball with both feet, dribble past opponents, create chances for teammates, and contribute in aerial situations.

 In 2010, Don Balón listed him as one of the 100 most talented young players born after 1989.
 As his career progressed with Milan, however, he suffered numerous recurring injuries which affected his pace, fitness, consistency and mobility, and which limited his amount of playing time at a young age.
 As a result, he is regarded by some in the media to have failed to live up to his initial potential.
 His goal celebration would often see him make a 'heart' gesture.

 Personal life

 Pato said in an interview with the Brazilian television program Esporte Espetacular that, at age 11, he broke his arm.
 Doctors found a tumor in the arm and feared that it needed to be amputated.
 His surgery to remove the tumor was successful, however.

 In 2007, Pato was engaged to Brazilian actress Sthefany Brito.
 They mutually split up in January 2009.
 They got back together, and married on 7 July 2009 in a ceremony at the Copacabana Palace in Rio de Janeiro.
 The marriage lasted less than 10 months; the couple divorced on 21 April 2010, with Brito citing Pato's constant partying as the reason for their split.
 In 2010, he had a brief romance with Miss Brazil 2010, Débora Lyra.

 On 2 July 2013, after two-and-a-half-year relationship, Pato broke up with girlfriend Barbara Berlusconi, a director of AC Milan and daughter of club owner Silvio Berlusconi.
 At the end of 2014, Pato began dating Brazilian actress, model, and television presenter Fiorella Mattheis.
 They separated on 4 July 2017.

 He is currently married to Rebeca Abravanel, television presenter and the daughter of SBT owner Silvio Santos.

 Pato is a Christian.
-After going to church once with Rebeca Abravanel before they were married, Pato described the impact it had on him by saying, "Man, it was a revelation.
+After going to church once with Rebeca Abravanel before they were married, Pato described the impact it had on him by saying: "Man, it was a revelation.
 The Bible had all the answers I was looking for.
 I turned my head to the sky and said, 'Lord, I no longer want this life.'
 That day my life changed forever."

 In November 2024, he began his career as a sports commentator on SBT.